codingpajamas/codingpajamas.github.io/_posts/2015-03-09-organizing-expressjs4-application.md

 ExpressJS is one of the easier and more popular nodejs framework out there and you can find numerous blogs and tutorials in the internet.

 ## Problem
-Because ```express``` is an **unopinionated** framework, almost every tutorial in the internet does the same thing in different which confuses beginners specially in organizing files and directories of their express application.
+Because ```express``` is an **unopinionated** framework, almost every tutorial in the internet does the same thing in different way which confuses beginners specially in organizing their express application.

 ## Solution